 The St. Charles Humane Society's goal is to ensure all adoptable animals are provided a loving and caring home.
 Before adopting a pet, make sure you have educated yourself on the care and feeding and whether you have the financial assets available to maintain the pet's health.
 This is a lifetime commitment and should not be taken lightly.

-Adoptions are conducted Monday through Friday.
-The shelter is open 8:00 am to 4:30 pm Monday through Friday, at the St. Charles Parish Animal Shelter, 921 Rue le Canne, Luling, LA (see "Contact Us" for directions).
+Adoptions are conducted during normal working hours.
+The St. Charles Parish Animal Shelter is located at 921 Rue le Cannes, Luling, LA (see "Contact Us" for directions).

 The adoption fee is $80.00 (cash or check only) which includes the cost for age-specific vaccines, rabies vaccination, de-worming, spaying/neutering, flea/tick control and microchipping.